yovnajunglee/site/index.md

 title: "About me..."
 ---

-A masters student in Statistics.
-Passionate about statistics.
-Dog lover.
+A masters student in Statistics - keen to continuously learn about the statistical and data sciences.

-As any explorer would, I will post some of new findings and discoveries that I make during my journey.
+As any explorer would, I will post some of new findings and discoveries that I make during my journey [here](https://yovna26.github.io/blog/).

 #### Current Interests and Projects:

+- Statistics
-- Statistics, Machine Learning
+` Machine Learning